StillAbeginnerr/StillAbeginnerr/README.md

 ---

 ## ✏️ Currently on?
-- OSS, Leetcode and Fine-tuning my personal AI based on a certain LLM model.
 - Open to be hired for developer as well as Intern roles, preferably an AI Full-Stack position.

 ## 🌟 Open Source Experience (Open Street Maps, World's Biggest Open Editable Map Database)